danielmadu/goexpose/README.md

 Project inspired by [Expose](https://github.com/beyondcode/expose)

 With GoExpose is possible to create public URLs for local sites.
-You can receive Webhooks on your local eviorement and share your local projects with others.
+You can receive Webhooks on your local environment and share your local projects with others.

 ## Reading the code